github/docs/content/actions/creating-actions/about-custom-actions.md

 ## Types of actions

-You can build Docker container and JavaScript actions.
+You can build Docker container, JavaScript, and composite actions.
 Actions require a metadata file to define the inputs, outputs and main entrypoint for your action.
 The metadata filename must be either `action.yml` or `action.yaml`.
 For more information, see "[Metadata syntax for {% data variables.product.prodname_actions %}](/articles/metadata-syntax-for-github-actions)."

 | Type | Operating system |
 | ---- | ------------------- |